 Currently Zcoin can be mined by CPU and also Nvidia and AMD GPUs.

 We use the Lyra2z algorithm which is a chained algorithm using Blake256 first round and Lyra2 (timecost = 8, r=c=8) for the final round.
-This will be changed once we implement MTP which is scheduled to be released on testnet in the first week of April.
+This will be changed once we implement MTP which is scheduled to be released on mainnet in mid August 2017.

 Before you begin, make sure you have an Zcoin (XZC) address where you want your mining payouts to go to.
 You do that by downloading a Zcoin wallet and syncing it.